thesonyman/Serial-DCMOTOR-Communication/README.md

 # Serial-DCMOTOR-Communication

-This doesnt curretly work but it might soon. :)
+The code compiles but I havent gotten it to work yet. :)
 Basicly since serial only has one output pin we have to cheat to get to modes.
 Since it can be in two states ON/OFF this is simple to do with a arduino.
 So I take the output pin on the serial connecter and connect it to pin 8 which is set to input.